subash2121/money/README.md

 # Money

-A package to process indian currency in rupees or paise to add values of money.
+A package to process indian currency in rupees or paise to add values of money and check for equality.

 ## Problem Statement